-The weighted average exercise price of options granted to UK employees during the year ended December 31, 2019 was less than \$0.01 per share.
-The weighted average exercise price of options granted to United States employees during the year ended December 31, 2019 was \$1.39 per share.
+The weighted average exercise price of options granted to UK employees in 2019 was the nominal value of the underlying shares.
+The weighted average exercise price of options granted to United States employees in 2019 was \$0.16 per share.